A1rPun/castle-crashers-resource/Mechanics/LevelSkip.md

 - Full Moon

+## Save skip

+Some of the levels that are required for game completion are not checkpoint levels and therefore need to be beaten or skipped.
+Skipping requires you to beat the corresponding checkpoint level and save the progress by "refreshing the lobby".
+This can be done by leaving the game or in the case of an insane mode lobby, by going into normal mode and then back into insane mode.

 ### Castle Keep skip
 Beat the first wave of Barbarian War and exit left to Castle Keep.
 Exit the empty Castle Keep to beat it.

 ### Barbarian War skip
-If you beat Barbarian Boss you will unlock the requirement for Barbarian War.
-This will only be visible once you refresh the lobby.
+If you beat Barbarian Boss you will unlock the requirement for Barbarian War after refreshing the lobby.

 ### Wedding Crash & Parade skip
 Enter Cyclops' Cave, exit left to Parade, exit right into Cyclops' Cave again and then exit to map.
-This will unlock the requirement for Wedding Crash and unlock Parade as checkpoint level.
-This will only be visible once you refresh the lobby.
+This will unlock the requirement for Wedding Crash and unlock Parade as checkpoint level after refreshing the lobby.

-### Alien Ship & Desert Chase skip
+### Alien Ship skip
-If you beat Desert Chase you will unlock the requirement for Alien Ship.
-This will only be visible once you refresh the lobby.
+If you beat Desert Chase you will unlock the requirement for Alien Ship after refreshing the lobby.

-### Painter & Undead Cyclops & Final Battle skip
+### Painter & Undead Cyclops skip
-If you beat Final Battle you will unlock the requirement for Painter's Room and Undead Cyclops' Room.
+If you beat Final Battle you will unlock the requirement for Painter's Room and Undead Cyclops' Room after refreshing the lobby.
 This means you have to do Final Battle twice.